scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 serves as a user API to access the entire computational toolkit even though its GitHub repository itself only contains pure Python code from the developer’s perspective.
-Whenever prospective contributors want to contribute computational functionality in pure Python, GeoCAT-comp is the only GitHub repository they need to deal with.
-Therefore, there is no onus on contributors of pure Python code to build, compile, or test any compiled code (e.g. Fortran) at GeoCAT-comp level.
+Whenever prospective contributors want to contribute computational functionality implemented as pure Python, GeoCAT-comp is the GitHub repository to deal with.
+Therefore, there is no onus on contributors of pure Python code to build/compile/test any compiled code (i.e. Fortran) at GeoCAT-comp level.

 GeoCAT-examples (and GeoCAT-viz)
 ================================